Scrolling below: books written by the British Nigerian writer, Nduka Onwuegbute.

 Onwuegbute's writing tone has a biting undertone, tinged with satire; something which has deprived him of the opportunity to write for the Nigerian Television Authority, when he was living in Nigeria.

 Fortunes of the Forgotten Forest is testament to this re-telling of greed shown in Odinjo's character.

 Nduka Onwuegbute cannot be pinned down to one type of literary genre.
-Looking at a his best selling books, Onwuegbute has written political drama for the stage; a play that hits on the fabric of currupt practices.
-He’s also written novels, and short stories.
+He has written political drama for the stage.
+A play that hits on the fabric of curruupt practices.
+He's also written novels, and short stories.

 His first novel is

-In 2011, Onwuegbute lauched himself as an educational book writer for kids with a new book,
+In 2011, Onwuegbute lauched himself as an educational book writer with a new book

-Abaci’s Number Add-Ventures, for children.
+Abaci's Number Add-Ventures, for children.
 But appearances can be deceptive.
-This maths book actually is a compilation of short stories with diffficulty understanding maths in word formats.
+The book actually is a compilation of short stories with diffficulty understanding maths in word formats.

 Children love reading.
 It fires their imagination, taking them into worlds only seen in physical or digital books.
 Be they hardback, or the commonly available paperback edition, books can keep children away from mischief, and certainly from the threat of television and video games.